ncats/RaMP-BackEnd/README.md

 You may also need to download mySQL: https://www.mysql.com/downloads/.

 *plots*

 Most of the code is written in Python but two scripts are written in R (src/threeVenn.R and fourVenn.R).
 These scripts produce plots that show the overlapping genes and metabolites between all databases in RaMP.
 You must have R installed on your computer, as well as these R packages: VennDiagram and grDevices.

 #### Overview of folders in this repo ####
+The repo contains the following folders

     **src**: contains classes used by main.py (most of the code)

     **main**: contains main.py -- uses the classes in src (code)

     **docs**: documentation/user manual

     **tests**: unit testing

     **mySQLBulkCsharp**: contains the C# script that will import the .sql files found in misc/sql into a mySQL database

     **misc/data**: folders for files from hmdb, wikipathways, kegg, and reactome stored here

     **misc/sql**: .sql files output from running main.py.
 These .sql files make up the mySQL RaMP database

     **misc/output**: any output file that is not a .sql file -- some functions have other outputs, such as venndiagrams or lists of converted genes (can help with debugging)

     **misc/queryMySQL**: place to keep files that query the mySQL database once it already exists

 *Note: when running main.py, the data, output, and sql folders contain lots of data which is not included with this repo due to size restrictions.*